A Guide on How to Sell on Amazon Without Inventory

 Pros and Cons of Dropshipping

 Dropshipping offers several benefits.
 First, you can maintain lower overhead costs since you aren’t storing or shipping the products.
 Second, the starting costs are low, since you don’t need to invest in facilities or buy inventory prior to selling.
+Since you don't own or carry the physical product, this also means you won't be dealing with any excess inventory.

 On the other hand, cons include competition, fulfillment timeline, and inventory management.
 Since dropshipping is a low-cost investment, it’s also a popular option for many sellers who want to enter the e-commerce space.
 This competition can make it harder to source products, may force you to lower prices to stay competitive, and make it hard for shoppers to distinguish your merchandise from other sellers.